withastro/docs/src/pages/en/guides/cms/storyblok.md

 - The value is the path to the component.
 In this case, it is `storyblok/BlogPost`.

 :::caution
   The `key` should exactly match your Blok name in Storyblok to be referenced correctly.
-If these don't match, or you're trying to reference a component that doesn't exist in Storyblok you'll get an error.
+If these don't match, or you're trying to reference a component that doesn't exist in Storyblok, you'll get an error.
   :::

 ```js title="astro.config.mjs" ins={12}